Eastern States 100

 Only the hardiest of runners will complete this circumnavigation of Pine Creek, a Pennsylvania scenic river carving its way through the rugged heart of the Appalachians.
 The largest creek in the United States, it supplied the lumber that built America.
 The Iroquois called it Tiadaughton the River of Pines.
 Or is it the Lost and Bewildered River?
 After traveling some of the most scenic and challenging trails in Pennsylvania and climbing more than 20,000 feet, you may find the second name more appropriate.

-• Eastern States 100 - Solo Division (NO CREW/NO PACERS)
+• Eastern States 100 - Unsupported Classes (NO CREW/NO PACERS)

 Incl. $18.70 Fee & Participant Apparel